 - Carry out the dreams you set together – You and your significant other made plans.
 Whether it was to retire and travel or send your children to college, the death benefit can help ensure the dreams you set together can still come true.

 Like most other kinds of insurance, term life insurance is something you hope to never use.
 While the death of a loved one can cause emotional, mental, and physical stress, life insurance can help relieve the financial stress it can bring.
 Take a moment to get a term life insurance quote now.
 It doesn’t cost anything to see an estimate and we won’t ask for any contact information until you are ready to purchase.
-Don’t wait; your family is counting on you.
+Don’t wait; your family and finances are counting on you.

 1 Kathleen Burns Kingsbury, How to Give Financial Advice to Couples, 2014